scharf/coffeescript-eclipse/README.md

 >There are some extra features and some missing, but you probably (and hopefully) won't notice the difference in everyday use.

+<b>Looking for owner<b>

 coffeescript-eclipse has not been updated for a year.
-Paul has not yet contacted Adam Schmideg, but tell the world that if there will be 2-3 persons willing to make maintenance release and do some refresh, we could include CoffeeScript Editor into Nodeclipse distributions.
+Paul has contacted Adam Schmideg, the original author at FORMULA 400, and got blessing for Nodeclipse to be new home for CoffeScript Editor.
+Current Nodeclipse team lacks needed skills (and time) to continue the project, but tell the world that if there will be a person willing to make maintenance release and do some refresh (and possibly become project owner), we will include CoffeeScript Editor into Nodeclipse distributions.

 ## Extra features
 CoffeeScript is a dyanmic language,